lpinzari/sql-psql-udy/03_set_operators/00_intro.md

 We have already used these operators in the definition of `INNER` and `OUTER` JOINS Queries introduced in the previous chapter of this course.

-In this chapter we provide a more structured approach to these operators and illustrate how to use the set operators to the implementation the `division` between Relations in a Database.
+In this chapter we provide a more structured approach to these operators and illustrate how to use the set operators to the implementation of a `division` between Relations in a Database.
 It's worth noting that `DIVISION` between tables is not implemented in RDMS.